How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating percentage change (decrease).

 Calculator usage: Use the Percentage Change CALCULATOR ("What is the percentage change from the Original value to the New value?").
-Enter the original price as "Original" (200) and the new price as "New" (150).
+Enter 200 [Original] and 150 [New].
 The calculator will show the percentage decrease.

 Explanation using a formula: